These are the countries where novel coronavirus cases have been confirmed worldwide - Local News 8

 When the woman landed in Sweden on January 24, she was free of symptoms of the infection, but later developed a cough and contacted a local hospital, Sweden’s Public Health Authority said in a statement.
 She was isolated in the hospital’s infection clinic, but is not seriously ill.

-Taiwan confirmed two additional cases of the novel coronavirus on Friday, according to a statement from the Ministry of Health and Welfare.
+Taiwan confirmed two additional cases of the novel coronavirus on February 23, bringing the island’s total to 28.

-The two patients are the daughter, in her 40s, and granddaughter, 20, of a previous case.
-Both have no recent travel history.
+The two patients are a father and son, in their 80s and 50s respectively, without recent travel history.
+Health experts believe they may have contracted the virus from one of their relatives who recently visited mainland China.

-The granddaughter developed a cough on January 28, while the daughter had gastroesophageal reflux on February 9.
-They are currently in isolation.

 Thailand (at least 35 cases)